jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step2.md

 Ok, one of the possible questions you might be thinking at this point is:
 "**What I can do with that components?**"

-As seen over learning session; MongoDB provides the following capability for data replication and availability:
+As seen over base material session; MongoDB provides the following capability for data replication and availability:

 ---
 [Standalone](https://docs.mongodb.com/manual/reference/glossary/#std-term-standalone) - *Basic installation, single node.*